apache/apex-core/operator_development.md

 -------------------

 This tutorial will guide the user towards developing a operator from scratch.
-It will include all aspects of writing an operator including design, code as well as unit tests.
+It includes all aspects of writing an operator including design, code and unit testing.

 Introduction
 ------------